genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 ## Netty

 Netty is a socket communication component in Camel.
-It is an NIO client server framework for developing networkServerInitializerFactory applications, such as protocol servers and clients.
+It is an NIO client server framework for developing network applications, such as protocol servers and clients.

 The aim is to simplify and streamline network programming, such as TCP and UDP socket server.